michaeljosephroddy/connect-five-game/README.md

 ## 5-in-a-row

 Connect Five (also known as 5 in a row) is a two-player connection board game, in which the players take turns dropping colored discs into a nine-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
+The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs.

 ## The Task